lzj666/learngit/readme.txt

 git is free software distributed under the GPL. git has a mutable index called stage. git tracks changes.
-My stupid bosss still prefers SVN. creating a new branch is quick.
+My stupid bosss still prefers SVN.
+Creating a new branch is quick.